AhmedASN/Ahmed_Asini/README.md

 Projects I worked on.
 # Algorithms:
 ## [Project 1: Wilson algorithm for uniform spanning tree](https://github.com/AhmedASN/Wilson-Algorithm-for-uniform-spanning-tree)
-* 1st part : A theoretical one.Basing on the loop-erased random walk model, We demonstrate the correctness of the algorithm.
+* 1st part : Using the loop-erased random walk model based approach, we demonstrate the correctness of the algorithm.
-* 2nd part : An implementation of the algorithm in Python
+* 2nd part : An implementation of the algorithm in Python.
 * Results of runing the algorithm on grids of different size:

 ![](Images/Grid%20and%20UST.png)